webtides/luna-docs/content/docs/components/properties.md

 # Properties

-moon-js introduces a somewhat special property concept to load data at specific points in the application cycle and for different contexts (client|server).
+luna-js introduces a somewhat special property concept to load data at specific points in the application cycle and for different contexts (client|server).

 These special methods are only called on the server and are being